 If you find yourself in a creative mood, you might even end up creating your own comic book.
 Bitmoji stickers can be used in Snapchat as well along with other messenger services.
 The only downside is you need to sing up with an email account or sign in with your Snapchat ID in order to use the app.

 Another app to create your own custom stickers.
 Take a photo of yourself with the app, ideally with your face positioned in the oval drawn for it.
 Then use the on-screen eraser to get rid of all the background artifacts so that it’s just your expression in focus.
 A white outline is automatically added to the final product by Imoji.
 The result is an image file without a background and a white border, quite like a sticker.

-If the name sounds familiar to, that’s probably because we’ve reviewed this app at DroidViews before.
 Like the other similar apps, Sticker Market also provides its own keyboard to facilitate sharing your creations.
 It too has an extensive selection of stickers and emojis to choose from.
 The app also lets you add your face to its collection which you can choose to make public.
 Your creations sync between devices if you so choose.
-For this reason, the app requires that you either sign up or sign-in with your Google or Facebook account.
-You can read more about the app in our full review.
+For this reason, the app requires that you either sign up or sign in with your Google or Facebook account.